Ecommerce loyalty programs are a great way to retain customers, keep them engaged with your brand, and increase revenue through repeat purchases.

 When I worked for an organic skincare brand, we encountered a problem.

 We wanted to launch a new antioxidant moisturizer for more mature skin, women in their 40s to 60s concerned about fine lines and wrinkles, and use email marketing as one of our main tactics.
-However, there was no way to segment our emails since we’ve never captured data regarding the age range.
-All we had to go by was their name and email.

-Setting up a loyalty program would have made it easier to capture this crucial detail.
 In our sign-up process or as a short survey where a loyal customer could be awarded extra points or a GWP, we could have messaged our intended audience exclusively rather than send out a mass email.

 Perhaps age isn’t a concern since you only offer one product that appeals exclusively to a specific market, but you never know what will happen as your business grows and expands its product line.

-Knowing more about your customers will make segmentation and personalization a lot easier.
 Therefore, the messaging hits home and converts an eager buyer rather than a bewildered one wondering why anti-aging cream targets someone still in their teens!

 6. Loyalty programs save on customer acquisition costs

-It costs 5x more to acquire new customers than to retain your current ones.
+It costs 5x more to acquire new customers than to retain your current ones

 Rather than spending the majority of your budget trying to get new customers to your website, nurture the customers you already have who already know the brand and incentivize them to repurchase.